Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Legendary Stuff/IoN.md

 Effects:

-Can Be Used As A Core,
+Can Be Used As A Core With Any Effect You Choose,

-No Charges Possible, Does 15 Damage
+Treat It Like An Active Action, If Using Charges You

+Can Not Use Charges On This,

+Special=Removes 1/12th Of A Selected Enemys HP When Used,

+You Can Not Take Them Down Like This, This Ability Of

+This Thing Has A 3 Turn Cooldown.

 When Played And Can Be Used To Try To Cancel The Enemy’s Core